Agriculture: Celery Pest Management Guidelines

 Treatment Decisions

-Chemicals are not effective against plant viruses.
-Insecticides for controlling the vector are not effective in preventing virus infections.
+Pesticides are not effective against plant viruses.
+Insecticides targeting the aphid vector are not effective in preventing virus infections.

 Feedback